PrefectHQ/prefect/README.md

 **"Don't Panic"**

-Prefect Orion is under active development and may change rapidly.
+Prefect 2.0 and Orion are under active development and may change rapidly.
 For production use, we recommend [Prefect Core](https://github.com/prefecthq/prefect).

 ---